mrlunchbox777/advent-of-code-2025/days/day8/README.md

 **Key Insight**: The algorithm connects the closest pair of coordinates that don't have a direct connection yet.
 This means coordinates in the same group (connected through other coordinates) can still be directly connected if they don't already have a direct edge between them.

+### Completion Mode Algorithm

+1. Load all coordinates from the input file
+2. Initialize tracking structures (Union-Find and connection map)
+3. For each round:
+   - Find and connect the closest unconnected pair
+   - Check if all coordinates are now in a single group
+   - If yes, record this as the completion connection and note the round
+   - Continue connecting remaining pairs
+4. Display the completion connection and calculate the product of its X coordinates

+**Time Complexity**:

-**Time Complexity**: O(R × N²) where R is rounds and N is number of coordinates
+- **Grouping mode**: O(R × N²) where R is rounds and N is number of coordinates
   - Each round checks all pairs: O(N²)
+- **Completion mode**: O(N² log N) optimized using a min-heap
+  - All edges pre-computed and sorted once: O(N² log N²)
+  - Each connection is O(log N) to pop from heap
   - Union-Find operations are nearly O(1) with path compression and union by rank

+**Space Complexity**:

-**Space Complexity**: O(N) for storing coordinates and Union-Find structure
+- **Grouping mode**: O(N) for storing coordinates and Union-Find structure
+- **Completion mode**: O(N²) for storing all edges in the min-heap

 ## Testing